alax/jsrp/README.md

 ## Installation

-To use JSRP in the browser, first add the script:
+To use JSRP in the browser, first add the script: (it can be downloaded from the Releases page.)

 ```html
 <script type="text/javascript" src="jsrp-browser.js"></script>
 ```

 To use JSRP in Node, simply run:

 	npm install jsrp

 ## Usage

 #### Browser

 JSRP will be available from the `jsrp` global.

 #### Node

 Just require the module: